Ready to embark on an unforgettable motorhome or campervan adventure in Portugal?

 With fish coming fresh from the sea – what better place to have an all-you-can-eat sushi lunch – surprisingly made by a lovely Chinese couple who had immigrated to Portugal.

 Sesimbra also has a special traditional sweet, the ‘Farinha Torrada‘.
-A traditional sweet made for the fishermen to take out to sea as an energy bar, made of flour, chocolate, lemon and cinnamon.
+This sweet is made of flour, chocolate, lemon, and cinnamon and is intended for fishermen to take out to sea as an energy bar.

 4. Cabo Espichel